 Board Development is structuring your board in areas that will support and strengthen the organization's mission goals.
 A great nonprofit organization has a great team of involved, supportive, and contributing board members.
 These organizations develop the leaders that are serving on their board as well as strengthening the relationship between the board and organization management.
 You can refer to the Board of Directors of your non-profit organization as the back bone of the organization.

 Board of Directors are the driving force to organizational planning as no decisions should be made without involving your board.
 Since the board's primary role is to assure that all decisions that are made align with the organization's mission statement.
 Majority of the work that the board members do during a meeting is related to guiding and directing the non-profit mission as well as making sure that the organization has the resources to advance the mission.
 When the Executive Director is placed with making program, purchasing, hiring staff, or financial decisions should be decided during board member meetings.

-Your Board of Directors should meet at a minimum once a month to discuss any changes or updates within the organization.
+Your Board should meet at a minimum once a month to discuss any changes or updates within the organization.
 The Board meetings should be document through meeting minutes where all non-profit decisions that are made during the meeting are formally recorded.

-Meeting Minutes

-HB09-1293 Oversight and Advisory Board Hospital Provider Fee Meeting Minutes

-303 East 17th Avenue, Conference Room 11 AB April 26, 2016

-1. Call to Order

-David Livingston called the meeting to order at 3:01 p.m.

-2. Roll Call

-There were sufficient members for a quorum.

-A. Members Present

-David Livingston, Tom Rennell, Bill Heller, Jeremiah Bartley

-B. Members on the Phone

-Dan Enderson, George O'Brien, Peg Burnette, Kathryn Ashenfelter, Mirna Castro, Ann King, John Gardner, Chris Underwood

-C. Members Excused

-Dan Rieber

-D. Staff Present

-Nancy Dolson, Cynthia Miley, Jeff Wittreich, Yoon Hwang, Dan Pace, Matt Haynes, Heidi Walling

-3. Approval of Minutes

-Tom Rennell motioned that the minutes of the February 23, 2016 meeting be accepted as amended, Dan Rieber seconded.
-Motion passed.

-4. Department Updates

-- Medical Services Board initially approved the rules for the 2015-16 hospital provider fee model.
-Those rules come up for second and final reading in May - This week we are submitting our response to the Centers for Medicare and Medicaid Services' (CMS') request for additional information on our State Plan Amendment.
-Expect to have CMS approval soon - The hospital provider fee enterprise bill (House Bill 16-1420) was introduced and is currently in the h=House and is scheduled for second reading.
-If it passes out of the House it will move to the Senate.
-This bill will repeal the Hospital Provider

-3 Best Practices for formally recording minutes during Board Meetings:
+Here are 3 Best Practices for formally recording minutes during a board meeting:

-Prepare ahead of time for the meeting by having the meeting agenda, supportive material, and key documents will allow the note taker to follow the meeting and anticipate the discussion points, actions, and motions that should be recorded.
+1. Prepare ahead of time for the meeting by having the meeting agenda, supportive material, and key documents will allow the note taker to follow the meeting and anticipate the discussion points, actions, and motions that should be recorded.
 The note taker should have the minutes from the previous meeting as reference.